Engineering Training Kits

 Play Area

-Set aside the homework and relax for a time while building something of interest to you.
-What you build does not have to be electric or computer related!
-Make customized printed t-shirts, jewelry, gifts, snow cone machine, ...we will leave it up to your imagination.
+Take a deep breath, hold it, now relax and enter the makerspace for a bit of electrified play.
+Consider this makerspace your playground area.
+Set aside the homework for a time while building something of interest to you.
+And, what you build does not have to be electric or computer related!
+Make customized printed t-shirts, jewelry, gifts, ...we will leave it up to your imagination.
 And if it is electrified, we are packed with toys to tinker with.
-This is also a place where you can self-develop your engineering knowhow and entrepreneurship, please read on.
+This is also a place where you can self-develop your engineering knowhow and entrepreneurship.

 What Hiring Managers Look For